serhan-yilmaz/PrinciplesGuide/README.md

 - Understand [reciprocal altruism](https://en.wikipedia.org/wiki/Reciprocal_altruism).
 That's the nature's way of establishing cooperation.
 Trust it.
 - Clarify beforehand if you will expect something back from a favor.
   - That's a transaction.
 Negotiate and come to an agreement beforehand.
 Verbally if it is someone you trust, or by written contract.
 Otherwise, manage your expectations.
+- Exercise caution and assess motivation behind any favors.
+  - Check out [the notes on reciprocal relations and goodwill](#reciprocal-relations-and-goodwill) for further reading.
 - When in doubt, match the other person's efforts.
-- Check out the [notes on reciprocal relations and goodwill](#reciprocal-relations-and-goodwill) for further reading.

 #### Principle of Cooperation